Taha-Di-Nero/testFE/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.2.

-You need to install [Nodejs last version](https://nodejs.org/it/download/).
+Install [Nodejs last version](https://nodejs.org/it/download/) and upgrade npm by running `npm i -g npm`.

-At the root folder run:
+At the project root folder run `npm i` to install project dependencies.
-- npm i -g npm
-- npm i

-## Development server
+## Serve and build

 Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Build

 Run `npm run build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.npm run start

 ## Running unit tests